 Decoupling

-Many have heard of the term “decoupling” when it comes to property ownership, but may not have a very clear idea of how it works and what’s involved.
-In this article, we discuss what’s involved in the sale and purchase of part-share in the property from one spouse to another, or for that matter any one owner to another.
+Many have heard of the term “decoupling” when it comes to property ownership, but not all have a very clear idea of how it works and what’s involved.
+In this article, we discuss what’s involved in the sale and purchase of part-share in a property from one spouse to another, or for that matter, from any one owner to another.

-With ABSD (additional buyer’s stamp duty) raised now to 20% on a 2nd residential property purchase for Singaporeans with effect from 27 April 2023, there’s continued interest for couples to decouple in order to acquire another property here.
-And if we add the 4% BSD (buyer’s stamp duty) for residential properties over $1m, a purchaser would already start off with a “negative position” on day one of owning a 2nd residential property in Singapore.
+With ABSD (additional buyer’s stamp duty) raised to 20% on a 2nd residential property purchase for Singaporeans with effect from 27 April 2023, there’s continued interest for couples to decouple in order to acquire another Singapore residential property for investment and asset transfer.

 Before we talk about decoupling, understand this is not the same as taking out one owner from the mortgage loan which is easily done during refinancing by way of a loan restructuring.
-By removing one spouse, say the husband, it frees him up to take on another home loan as his first and only mortgage where the LTV (loan-to-value) limit is 75% (as opposed to 45% for 2nd mortgage and 35% for third mortgage and beyond).
-In our industry we call such mortgage structures as 2M1B which means “two mortgagors (or owners) but 1 borrower”.
-Not all banks allow such structures, but most do.
-And in the past, banks will only allow that for private properties and not HDB properties, but there are now exceptions.
+By removing one spouse from the mortgage, it frees him or her up to take on another home loan as the first mortgage where the LTV (loan-to-value) limit can be maximised at 75%, as opposed to 45% for 2nd mortgage and 35% for third mortgage and beyond.

-The best way to illustrate this is by way of an example.
+The best way to illustrate what happens in decoupling is by way of an example.

 Case Study

-Mr & Mrs Tan, both Singaporeans, are joint owners with equal shares to an existing private condo which they have been staying for years.
-As Mr Tan’s income has risen over the years, he is now able to to get a bigger loan to buy a landed property for his family to move into, while they planned to rent out the existing condo for rental income.
+Mr & Mrs Tan, both Singaporeans, are owners under joint-tenancy (equal shares like a joint bank account) to an existing private condo which they have been staying for years.
+As Mr Tan’s income has risen over the years, he is now able to take on a bigger mortgage to buy a landed property for the family to move into, while they plan to rent out the existing condo for rental income.

-As this is a fictitious case study, we will keep it simple.
-We will first look at the financials involved in decoupling and how much cash is needed, before we look at the case for decoupling before making the purchase for the 2nd property.
+As this is a fictitious case study, we’ll keep all the numbers simple.
+We first look at the financials involved in decoupling and how much cash outlay is needed.
+After that, we’ll look why it makes financial sense to decouple an existing property before making the purchase for a 2nd property.

 Condo Valuation = $1.5m